 Stephen Leigh – “You” by Anonymous

 A little bit of experimental writing that thinks it’s more clever than it really is.
 Furthermore, the connection to being science fiction is really thin.
 That is a one-gag story that even when it works for someone will only work once, after that there’s really no reason to go back to it.
-Sadly it didn’t worked even once for me, only annoyed me.
+Sadly it didn’t work even once for me, only annoyed me.

 Daniel Kaysen – The Jenna Set

-One of these story that with only a bit of speculation about current technology stretched a little bit further brings you into SF territory (automated human telephone avatars).
+One of these stories that with only a bit of speculation about current technology stretched a little bit further brings you into SF territory (automated human telephone avatars).
 It shares two aspects with Susan Palwick’s story in this anthology, the first already mentioned, there’s only one slight area of speculation about technology, all the rest is the present we know.
-The second is that it too is written in a light tone that makes it fun to read, despite that the themes are no less deeper than in stories who feel heavier because they have no humor in it.
+The second is that it too is written in a light tone that makes it fun to read, despite that the themes are no less deep than in stories who feel heavier because they have no humor in it.
 I like this combination of heavy themes and light style, but it might not be for everyone.